Skip to main content

 Prerequisites:

-• The base prompt is also pre-registered in the GPT.
+• A base prompt is also registered in GPTs.

-"Please continue by generating 3 high-quality, long-form, and difficult questions.
+Continue by generating 3 high-quality, long-form, difficult questions.

-- Randomly from the exam guide registered in the 'Knowledge Base'."
+- Randomly from the exam scope registered in "Knowledge".

 Practical Use Cases: Learn how to combine various network services to address network design and operational challenges.

-Advanced Design: Learn how to design network architectures considering scalability and cost-efficiency.
+Advanced Design: Learn how to design network architectures that consider scalability and cost-efficiency.

-• Since calculators are not allowed during the exam, it's necessary to memorize the following common powers of 2.
+• Since calculators are not allowed in the exam, it's necessary to memorize the following common powers.

 2^0 = 1/32 = (32 - 0)1